 Seconds delay between extension connectivity checks.
 Extensions are loaded as processes.
 They are expected to start a thrift service thread.
 The osqueryd process will continue to check this API.
 If an extension process is incorrectly stopped, osqueryd will detect the connectivity failure and unregister the extension.

 Enable INDEX (and thereby constraints) on all extension table columns.
-Provides backwards compatiblity for extensions (or SDKs) that don't correctly define indexes in column options.
+Provides backwards compatibility for extensions (or SDKs) that don't correctly define indexes in column options.
 See issue 6006 for more details.

 Remote settings flags (optional)